Interpreted Languages: Perl, PHP, Python, Ruby (Sheet Two)

 Files

-file test, regular file test
+file exists test, file regular test

 How to test whether a file exists; how to test whether a file is a regular file (i.e. not a directory, special device, or named pipe).